 This list is just a suggestion and you should pack according to your needs.

-You may not be packing just yet, but it's a good idea to read through our suggested packing list, think and prepare ahead of time.
+You may not be packing just yet for your Birthright Israel tour, but it's a good idea to read through our suggested packing list, think and prepare ahead of time.
 The list below should be used as a guide and is supposed to remind you of all the other things you’ll need or want with you when you travel.
+General Info:

 - You will not have a chance to do laundry - pack enough for the 10 full days.